linode/docs/docs/kubernetes-shortguide-definitions/linode-nodebalancer-definition-shortguide/index.md

 ### Linode NodeBalancer

-NodeBalancers are highly-available, managed, cloud based, "load balancers as a service".
+NodeBalancers are highly-available, managed, cloud based "load balancers as a service".
 They intelligently route incoming requests to backend Linodes to help your application cope with load, and to increase your application's availability.